johnmoses/blockchain-full/README.md

-# Core Blockchain Implementation in Python
+# Full node Blockchain in Python

 This is an implementation of core blockchain features in Python, built from scratch.
 The project aims to demonstrate the fundamental concepts of blockchain technology including blocks, hashing, proof of work, and decentralized consensus.